Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 What is the voltage in Ecuador?

-Standard voltage is 120 V.
+The standard voltage is 120 V.

 Do I need a visa for Ecuador?

-Most visitors to Ecuador can stay for 90 days without a visa.
+Most visitors travelling to Ecuador can stay for 90 days without a visa.
 Your passport must have at least 6 months validity on it and you should have an onward ticket.

 You are supposed to carry your passport with you at all times in Ecuador but we recommend taking a copy of your passport instead and keep your passport in the hotel safe.